 they find themselves rich in toys, but the key underpinnings of their economy

-warriors, to nobles to Jeddaks, isolated wanderers to city
+society, from warriors, to nobles to Jeddaks, isolated wanderers to city

 states and empires.
 With debt comes political vulnerability.

-The Barsoomians find themselves having carved their own economic foundations out from under
+The Barsoomians find themselves having carved their own economic foundations

-and financiers from Earth wind up running the show.
-Earth businesses
+the Bankers and financiers from Earth wind up running the show.
+Earth

-economy, and a large number of local economies, become road kill
+planetary economy, and a large number of local economies, become road kill

 when they meet the Merchants of Earth.
 If we assume that Barsoom's

 If we suppose that Barsoom's economies might have been in a slump when